Commentarius Thomae, auctore Symeone Metaphrasta

 1. SUMMARY

-The encomium begins with some details about Thomas’ early life: he was born in Judea to a humble family and worked as a fisherman.
-During his time spent with Jesus he was eager to eager to endure the same punishment as Jesus—drawing here on the story of Lazarus and quoting John 11:16, “Let us also go, that we may die with him”).
-This self-less attitude earned Thomas the admiration of his fellow apostles.
-Recounted also is the Thomas’ doubt about Jesus’ resurrection (John 20:24–29).
-Thomas’ initial absence is justified as God reserving for the apostle another opportunity to see the risen Jesus, thus allowing him to be a more distinguished herald.
+The encomium begins with some details about Thomas’s early life: he was born in Judea to a humble family and worked as a fisherman.
+During his time spent with Jesus he was eager to endure the same punishment as Jesus—drawing here on the story of Lazarus and quoting John 11:16, “Let us also go, that we may die with him.”
+This selfless attitude earned Thomas the admiration of his fellow apostles.
+Recounted also is Thomas’s doubt about Jesus’ resurrection (John 20:24–29).
+Thomas’s initial absence is justified as God reserving for the apostle another opportunity to see the risen Jesus, thus allowing him to be a more distinguished herald.
 Thomas is said also to have doubted because of “excessive joy” and was distraught that he would not be able to convince people about the resurrection if he did not witness it himself.

 Then follows brief mentions of Jesus’ appearance to the Seven (including Thomas) on the Sea of Galilee, the meeting of the apostles and Jesus on the Mount of Olives, and Pentecost.
 With the drawing of lots, Thomas is sent to India, a land described as abundant in precious and luxurious goods but the people live in the mountains, mostly unclothed like animals.
 They are characterized also as idol worshippers and Thomas is praised for not forcing his beliefs upon them.
 Moved by admiration, the Indians begin to ask him about his lineage, religion and purpose, giving Thomas the opportunity to teach them about Jesus.
 Many convert, including some of the nobles, but the king remains unconvinced and commands him to be impaled on spears (cf. Acts Thom.
 163–68).
 A multitude of the righteous watch as his soul ascends into heaven accompanied by angels.